csaba97/Scikit-Learn-Project/README.md

-# Scikit-Learn-Project to predict the grades of students in Romania at the Baccalaureate knowing their grades from the exam in 8th grade
+# Sklearn to predict the grades of students in Romania at the Baccalaureate knowing their grades from the exam in 8th grade

 # Installing the tool